Lessons

 - Are music lessons a high priority but also a significant financial hardship for your family?
 If so, please ask me about alternative payment arrangements or financial aid.
 As a child, I not only benefitted from my parents' exchanging services instead of paying full tuition to my music teacher, but I also received both need-based and merit-based financial aid to study music.
 I would love to pay it forward where there is a need - and help you teach your children about the concept of paying things forward, too!

 - Can we enroll in your private lessons and not participate in a group?
-No, nott if a group class is available for your age and level.
-In order to learn efficiently, violin or viola students need both customized teaching (private lessons) and social motivation (group classes, orchestra or chamber music).
+No, not if a group class is available for your age and level.
+In order to learn efficiently, you need both customized teaching (private lessons) and social motivation (group classes, orchestra or chamber music, or regular improv sessions).

 - There are things that private lessons can't cover (how to play in ensembles)